 Permits and more permits!
 As time goes by, municipalities add even more remodeling activities to their permitting list.
 Wall removal is a permitted activity in nearly all communities.

-So, do not take it personally.
+So, don't take it personally.
 Pay the $85 for the permit and consider it the cost of doing business.

 5. You May Find Wires, Pipes, and Other Sensitive Items Within the Walls